jesseboudreau80/jesseboudreau80/README.md

 ---

 ## 🐶 Personal Fun Fact
-My house is a literal zoo: 2 dogs, 6 parrots, and a cat named Milo with his own apartment.
+My house is a literal zoo: 3 dogs since we adopted the cutest Frenchie, Princess Poppy, 6 parrots, and a cat named Milo with his own apartment.
 Welcome to the madness.

 ---

-## 👇 Let's build something wild together.
+##  Let's build something wild together.